sbercloud-terraform/terraform-provider-sbercloud/examples/ecs/ecs-in-different-AZs/README.md

 Then the length of the list of availability zones is declared as a local variable.

-Please note the "count = 4" line.
+Please note the "count = 4" line inside the "sbercloud_compute_instance" resource.
 This is the number of ECS to be created.
-Terraform [count meta-argument](https://www.terraform.io/docs/language/meta-arguments/count.html) allows creating several similar resources from one block.
+Terraform [count meta-argument](https://www.terraform.io/docs/language/meta-arguments/count.html) allows creating several similar resources from one just block.

 Later the code refers to the current iteration with **count.index**.
 Current iteration is used to set a unique name for each ECS.